-- Alterian did not meet the minimum criteria for inclusion to be evaluated in this MRM Magic Quadrant update.
+- CDC Software (Pivotal) did not meet the minimum criteria for inclusion in this MRM Magic Quadrant update.

-- Oracle-Siebel did not meet all of the minimum criteria for inclusion to be evaluated in this update.
+- Kodak did not meet the minimum criteria for inclusion in this MRM Magic Quadrant update.

-To be included in the 2012 MRM Magic Quadrant, a vendor must demonstrate:
+To be included in the 2013 update of the MRM Magic Quadrant, a vendor must demonstrate:

 Market Traction and Momentum:

-- Vendor supports clients across three or more countries in two or more major geographies (North America, Asia/Pacific, South America, Central America and EMEA).
+- Vendor supports existing clients across three or more countries in two or more major geographies (North America, Europe, the Asia/Pacific region, South America, Central America and the Middle East/Africa).

 MRM Product Capabilities:

-- Vendor has sufficient professional services to fulfill customer demand during the next 12 months.
+- Vendor has sufficient professional services to fulfill current and future customer demand during the next 12 months.

 - Vendor has at least enough cash to fund a year of operations at its current burn rate.

-Product/Service (High): Product and service remains one of the key differentiators in vendor capabilities, and it is an important criterion for vendor selection among leading companies looking for a competitive advantage.
+Product/Service: This criterion remains one of the key differentiators in vendor capabilities, and it is important for vendor selection among leading companies looking for a competitive advantage.
 Therefore, this capability has the highest weighting, compared with other criteria.
 Subcriteria include specific functionality and solution capabilities for planning and financial management (20%); creative production management (25%); marketing asset and content management (10%); marketing fulfillment (20%); measurement, reporting, dashboards, analysis and optimization (15%); and architecture (10%) — for example, openness, flexibility, usability and workflow.

-Overall Viability (Business Unit, Financial, Strategy, Organization) (High): In a market where there are many small vendors, viability is an important criterion, and it gets a high weighting.
+Overall Viability (Business Unit, Financial, Strategy, Organization): In a market where there are many small vendors, viability is an important criterion, and it gets a High weighting.
 Subcriteria include overall financials (50%), MRM-related revenue (40%) and partner strategy (10%).

-Market Responsiveness and Track Record (High): This is the assessment of the desire, expertise and organizational flexibility needed to address evolving customer requirements and articulate that insight back to the market, as well as create future MRM products in line with this change.
+Market Responsiveness and Track Record: This is the assessment of the desire, expertise and organizational flexibility needed to address evolving customer requirements and articulate that insight back to the market, as well as create future MRM products in line with this change.
 The key evaluation criteria are the responsiveness of the vendor to the market, as well as of the market to a vendor and its solution, and the customer's experience working with that solution in its geography and industry.
-These criteria are given the third-highest weighting, along with the customer experience.
+These criteria are given the third highest weighting, along with the customer experience.

-Customer Experience (High): Assessment of the aspects is related to ensuring that each customer has ongoing success with its MRM deployment.
-Aspects considered include implementation services and partners, global technical support (direct and via partners), account management, user groups/panels and customer communities.
+Customer Experience: Assessment of this aspect evaluates the vendor's commitment to ensuring that each customer has ongoing success with its MRM deployment.
+Aspects considered include implementation services and partners, global technical support (direct and via partners), account management, user groups/panels, and customer communities.
 Each vendor must provide a sufficient number of recent references to prove the ongoing viability and acceptance of its product in the marketplace.
-This evaluation criterion takes into account customer ratings, reviews and evaluations of the company, its MRM solution (functionality, architecture, usability), implementation services, account management and ongoing customer support.
-This criterion receives the third-highest rating, along with market responsiveness and track record.
+This evaluation criterion takes into account customer ratings, reviews and evaluations of the vendor, its MRM solution (functionality, architecture, usability), implementation services, account management and ongoing customer support.
+This criterion receives the third highest rating, along with market responsiveness and track record.

-Operations (Standard): This criterion explores each vendor's ability to meet its goals and commitments.
+Operations: This criterion explores each vendor's ability to meet its goals and commitments.
 Factors include the quality of the organizational structure, such as skills, experiences, programs, systems and other vehicles, which enables the vendor to operate effectively and efficiently.
 This includes management experience and track record, and the depth of staff experience, specifically in the MRM market.
-The vendor must have sufficient professional services (in-house or through third-party business consultants and system integrators [SIs]) to meet evolving customer requirements.
+The vendor must have sufficient professional services (in-house or through third-party business consultants and system integrators) to meet evolving customer requirements.
 Implementation and support are also relevant considerations during vendor evaluation, although they are less important than product capability and viability.
-This criterion receives the same weighting as sales execution/pricing.
-Subcriteria include customer service and support (50%), and professional services (50%; see Table 1).
+This criterion receives the same weighting as sales execution/pricing (Standard).
+Subcriteria include customer service and support (50%), and professional services (50%).

-Market Understanding (High): The vendor's understanding of the MRM market and its specific value proposition to marketing personnel are critical when selecting a vendor with a vision that meets your needs.
+Market Understanding: The vendor's understanding of the MRM market and its specific value proposition to marketing personnel are critical when selecting a vendor with a vision that meets your needs.
 Therefore, this criterion receives one of the highest weightings.

-Marketing Strategy (Standard): The company's marketing strategy is critical to its ability to gain broader recognition for its MRM solutions.
+Marketing Strategy: The vendor's marketing strategy is critical to its ability to gain broader recognition for its MRM solutions.
 We assess the strategy's consistency, clarity and degree of associated differentiation in regard to the positioning of MRM internally and externally to the company, and in line with the company's overall vision and brand values.
-This criterion receives a standard weighting.
+This criterion receives a Standard weighting.

-Sales Strategy (Standard): The company's sales strategy is critical to market penetration and global expansion.
+Sales Strategy: The company's sales strategy is critical to market penetration and global expansion.
 We assess the go-to-market approach for selling the MRM product and services, both directly and through partnership networks globally.
 A diverse range of aspects, spanning strategic account management to industry expertise/targeting, is assessed.
-This criterion receives a standard weighting.
+This criterion receives a Standard weighting.

-Vertical/Industry Strategy (Standard): Here, we evaluate the vendor's go-to-market strategy for industries, solution capabilities (product verticalization), industry templates and packaging, and plans for vertical industries.
-This criterion receives a standard weighting.
+Vertical/Industry Strategy: Here, we evaluate the vendor's go-to-market strategy for industries, solution capabilities (product verticalization), industry templates and packaging, and plans for vertical industries.
+This criterion receives a Standard weighting.

-Innovation (High): Here, we assess the vendor's innovation in new and emerging areas of MRM, such as knowledge management, social networking, mobile connectivity, marketing mix optimization, scenario planning/forecasting and order management.
-This criterion receives a high weighting.
+Innovation: Here, we assess the vendor's innovation in new and emerging areas of MRM, such as knowledge management, social networking, mobile connectivity, marketing mix optimization, scenario planning/forecasting and order management.
+This criterion receives a High weighting.

-Geographic Strategy (Standard): This criterion assesses the vendor's global understanding of MRM requirements and its strategy and plans for geographical expansion, including marketing, sales, implementation and customer support.
-This criterion receives a standard weighting (see Table 2).
+Geographic Strategy: This criterion assesses the vendor's global understanding of MRM requirements and its strategy and plans for geographical expansion, including marketing, sales, implementation and customer support.
+This criterion receives a Standard weighting.